goblint/analyzer/docs/developer-guide/profiling.md

 For more information, see [Firefox Profiler's documentation](https://profiler.firefox.com/docs/#/./guide-perf-profiling).

+An experimental version of Firefox Profiler, which supports collapsing _indirect_ recursion, can be found [here](https://deploy-preview-4232--perf-html.netlify.app/).

 ## Memtrace
 `memtrace` is a library and tool for profiling OCaml memory usage.